-For the last 6 years, I’ve worked in the San Francisco technology industry for Dropbox and growth-stage startups backed by world-class VC firms such as Greylock Partners and Sequoia Capital.
+For 6+ years, I worked in the San Francisco tech industry for Dropbox and growth-stage startups backed by world-class VC firms such as Greylock Partners and Sequoia Capital.

 In these roles, I’ve been recognized as the #1 growth product manager at a fast-growing pre-IPO company, gotten promoted within 8 months of a new job, negotiated my own compensation to get tens of thousands of dollars of raises, and sat on the hiring side of 100+ interviews.

 I’ve also experienced total burn-out, struggled massively during my first career transition (70+ interviews!), and woke up feeling that all-too-familiar existential dread of going into the office.